WHO WE ARE

-We welcome players from all backgrounds and walks of life into the Breakaways family.
+We welcome players from all levels of experience, backgrounds and walks of life into the Breakaways family.

 The Newtown Breakaways FC was born in 2002 when a group of players broke away from the Sydney University Bombers and formed a new team in the Sydney Women’s Australian Football League (now under the umbrella of AFL NSW/ACT/Sydney).
 The Breakaways adopted the red and white of the Sydney Swans and quickly made their mark in the SWAFL with four consecutive premierships between 2002 and 2005.
 In 2009 and 2010 the Breakaways took out their fifth and sixth premierships, with the seventh to come in 2015.
 In 2011 Breakaways were awarded the Team of the Decade by the AFL.
 The Breakaways are proud of their role in establishing women’s AFL in NSW.

 The Breakaways have always exuded a unique club personality and are proud of the club founders including Jamie Robertson and Rebecca Burridge.
-It is a testament that some members of 2002 team, including Steph Foster, Rosie Graham and Chavvauhn Calver, are still playing at the Club, and others such as Paula Barlett are on the committee.
+It is a testament that some members of original the 2002 team, including Steph Foster, Rosie Graham, Paula Bartlett and Chavvauhn Calver, are still playing or actively involved at the Club.